Vaccine Information for Children

 - There are specific vaccination guidelines depending on the brand of vaccine for infants and toddlers 6 months through 5 years of age.
 See the section on Ages 6 mos. to 5 years for full details.

-- Children 5+ and teens with weakened immune systems typically require additional 3 doses (plus a booster for those eligible.)
+- Children and teens with weakened immune systems may require additional doses.
 Consult a physician for full details.

 - The FDA and CDC have indicated COVID-19 vaccines are safe for children and teens